open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Observations inside asynchronous callbacks

-Callback functions MUST be invoked in the context of a specific `MetricReader` performing collection, such that observations made or produced by executing callbacks only apply to the intended `MetricReader` during collection.
+Callback functions MUST be invoked for the specific `MetricReader` performing collection, such that observations made or produced by executing callbacks only apply to the intended `MetricReader` during collection.

 The implementation SHOULD disregard the accidental use of APIs appurtenant to asynchronous instruments outside of registered